Concepts and best practices

 In a first step you want to setup the state interface.
 A property that should change the view of your component should find its place in the interface.

-View bindings and triggers, which in turn mutate your state, should be Subjects
+View bindings and triggers, which in turn mutate your state, should be Subjects.

 In the best case, you keep your state normalized.